Abdelrahman-Mo7amed/amazon-sales-analysis/README.md

 3. **Seasonal Promotions:** Leverage sales trends to plan targeted promotions, especially during peak months like January.

 This repository serves as a valuable resource for understanding Amazon electronics sales dynamics and can aid in strategic decision-making for businesses operating in the electronics retail sector.

+> "Success is not final, failure is not fatal: It is the courage to continue that counts." - Winston Churchill

+This dataset is available for use.
+For more details, refer to the data source [here](https://www.kaggle.com/datasets/edusanketdk/electronics).